 It usually takes about 20 days after exposure to the bacteria for symptoms to occur.
 Most cases are mild, yet some severe cases have been reported.

-Common symptoms of acute Q fever may include:
+Common symptoms of early-stage (acute) Q fever may include:

 Other symptoms may include:

-Q fever is diagnosed with a blood antibody test (serology).
+Q fever is diagnosed with a blood antibody test.

 The outlook for people who get treated in the early stages of Q fever is generally good.